vint21h/dev-scp/README.rst

 A dev-scp documentation
 =======================

-    *django-xls2po is a set of my bash helpers for django development*
+    *dev-scp is a set of my bash helpers for django development*

 .. contents::